udippant/base-drafts/draft-ietf-quic-transport.md

 # Transport Error Codes {#error-codes}

-QUIC error codes are 16-bit unsigned integers.
+QWIK error codes are 16-bit unsigned integers.

-This section lists the defined QUIC transport error codes that may be used in a CONNECTION_CLOSE frame.
+This section lists the defined QWIK transport error codes that may be used in a CONNECTION_CLOSE frame.
 These errors apply to the entire connection.

 NO_ERROR (0x0):